The Importance of DNA Grandparent Testing

-A great approach to be certain of your biological connection to a grandchild is to have your DNA tested as a grandparent.
+A great approach to be certain of your biological connection to a grandchild is to do DNA grandparent testing.

 When the father is unavailable, there are numerous instances where a grandparent’s DNA is compared with the DNA of a grandchild.
 For instance, if the father is in another state, is incarcerated, is serving in the military overseas, or is deceased, you might want to learn the truth without alerting anyone to your suspicions.